-Haematuria occurs when blood enters the urinary collecting system.
+Haematuria occurs when blood enters the urinary collecting system and is excreted in the urine.
 There are many aetiologies for haematuria, and they range from benign and transient to gravely concerning.
-It can derive from the kidneys, ureters, bladder, prostate (in men), or urethra.
-Imaging can often be useful to determine the source of haematuria.
+Haematuria can derive from the kidneys, ureters, bladder, prostate (in men), or urethra.
+Imaging can often be useful to determine the source.

 Haematuria can be considered in two main forms:

 - frank (macroscopic) haematuria

 - microscopic haematuria

 Frank haematuria is considered >1 mL of blood in the urine.
 Red-coloured urine (more red than brown) or clots in the urine is suggestive of a lower urinary tract source.

 Microscopic haematuria may be either symptomatic or asymptomatic and is defined as ≥3 red blood cells per high-powered field (HPF) on 2 out of 3 urinalysis specimens 2.

 Treatment and prognosis

 Frank haematuria is almost always evaluated clinically, with cystoscopy, and with imaging (e.g. CT urogram).

 Imaging workup for microscopic haematuria is controversial.
 Some academic societies advocate that in the absence of a known benign aetiology (such as vigorous exercise, infection, or menstruation), then a CT urogram is warranted 3,4.
 If the patient has known renal disease then an ultrasound of the kidneys and bladder may be more appropriate.